Press coverage. We need to earn more press coverage! But how?

 More responses increase your chances of being picked up by news sources.

-The number of completes will depend on how difficult your audience is to reach, how large of a pool it is, and what your budget is.
+The number of completes will depend on how difficult your audience is to reach, how large of a pool it is, and what your market research budget is.

 But we all agree.
 The more, the better.

 For a consumer study with a national audience aim for 1,000 to 2,000 responses.
-This is considered best-in-class and the benchmark for polling surveys.
+This is considered best-in-class and the benchmark for public relations surveys.

-If the number of completes is the most common question, this is the second most common question.
+If the number of completes is the most common question, this is the second most common question: How long does market research take?

 Other times, the brand stakeholders like to review the survey draft more in-depth and make edits, comments, and suggestions on the questions.
 This can often take a few extra days to finalize.

-Beyond the core benefit of press, news coverage, and earned media, there are many creative and strategic ways to think about how market research can be used to fuel your PR strategy.
+Beyond the core benefit of earning more press coverage, there are many creative and strategic ways to think about how market research can be used to fuel your PR strategy.

 All of this content increases the value and ROI of your PR survey project.